tabbled/tabbled/README.md

 ## ⭐ Features

-* Drag-and-drop user interface configuration
+* Drag-and-drop Form Builder to configure user interface
 * Built-in data sources or connections to existing databases like PostgreSQL, MySQL, MongoDB, etc.
-* Scripting - JavaScript works anywhere
+* Scripting - customize application anywhere with JavaScript
-* Functions - cloud functions, evaluating on the server side
+* Functions - cloud functions to evaluating business logic
-* Permission - you can limit access to any data for users and groups
+* Permission - user access limitation for any data or element of interface
 * Live data - each device gets synchronized data in real-time
-* Offline working - the data you chose as offline will be available offline wherever you go

 ## 🌿 Roadmap